-- The 2013 formal condition assessment is updated by staff for the road network - Road surfaces and supporting infrastructure are visually assessed annually by municipal staff to identify deficiencies and guide long-term capital planning. - Substantial resurfacing will occur over the coming five years as part of watermain rehabilitation and planned paving for 2025-26.
+- The 2013 formal condition assessment is updated by staff for the road network - Road surfaces and supporting infrastructure are visually assessed annually by municipal staff to identify deficiencies and guide long-term capital planning. - Substantial resurfacing and curb and gutter work occurred over the previous three years as part of watermain rehabilitation.